ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 -----------

--   Exchange EAS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather provide a way to exercise certain operations documented in a technical specification.
+-   Exchange EAS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather to provide a way to exercise certain operations documented in a technical specification.

 -   The test suites are functional tests that verify the compatibility